Hemingway vs. Writhm: What's the Difference?

 D. Melhoff is the ring leader at Writhm, as well as a repped horror & thriller author, children's writer, and reluctant social media creator.

-Breaking down of the opening of "Peter Pan" and what writers can learn from the sentence structure and pacing.
+Breaking down of the opening of "Fear and Loathing in Las Vegas" and what writers can learn from its sentence structure and pacing.

-Breaking down of the opening of "Kitchen Confidential" and what writers can learn from the sentence structure and pacing.
+Breaking down of the opening of "IT" and what writers can learn from its sentence structure and pacing.